APCSPrinciples/ArduinoNightLight/README.md

 # Use an Arduino to make a night light that turns on automatically when its dark
 In this lab you will build a circuit with one LED, one 10KΩ resistor, one 330Ω resistor and one photo resistor.
 You will then write a program for the Arduino using the [Scratch for Arduino](http://s4a.cat/) language.
 The program will turn the LED on when photo resistor is in the dark.
-This is the way street lights work, they have a photo resistor and are programmed to turn on when it is dark.
+This is the way street lights work, they have a photo resistor and are programmed to turn on photo resistor is in the dark.

 ### Step 1: Build and test the circuit
 You will need the following parts:
-- 1 LED with **two wires** (called "leads") of any color. (**NOT** the white LED with **4** leads)
+- 1 LED with two leads of any color. (**NOT** the white LED with **4** leads)
-- 1 330Ω ("Ohm") resistor and 1 10KΩ resistor
+- 1 330Ω resistor
+- 1 10KΩ resistor
 - 6 jumper wires (the color of the wires doesn't matter, but you may find it convenient to use the same colors in the wiring diagram below) Connect the parts as shown below.
 Note that the direction of the resistors and jumper wires doesn't matter, but the LED must be connected in the correct direction.
 ![](ArduinoNightLightCircuit13.jpg)